 Is there a walkway from Old Key West to Disney Springs?

 Yes, although it isn’t a quick jaunt.
-The Conch Flat Trail – ask a cast member where to find it – connects guests to Disney’s Saratoga Springs Resort.
+The Conch Flats Trail – ask a cast member where to find it – connects guests to Disney’s Saratoga Springs Resort.
 After this initial 20-minute stroll, you’ll then follow another walking path for around 15 minutes to reach Disney Springs.
 All in all, expect the walk from Old Key West to Disney Springs to take about 35 minutes.

 Does Old Key West have a boat to Disney Springs?